Hims Reviews: Are Hims' products and services legit?

 Psychiatric care (including prescriptions)

 At Hims, telemedicine now includes telepsychiatry.
-You can schedule virtual sessions with a psychiatric professional who can prescribe treatments if appropriate.
+You can schedule virtual sessions with a psychiatric professional who can prescribe appropriate treatments.
 Such treatments might include:

 • Bupropion (generic Wellbutrin)